 - Backup software will slow down my system

-The last one is a myth that has perpetuated over decades.
-A modern, properly configured backup agent with appropriate A/V whitelisting and with features like delta incrementals, network bandwidth throttling etc. will hardly register its presence, while still providing industrial strength protection.
+The last one is a myth that has been perpetuated over decades.
+A modern, properly configured backup agent with appropriate A/V whitelisting and with features like delta incremental, network bandwidth throttling, etc. will hardly register its presence, while still providing industrial-strength protection.

 If you are responsible for designing your company’s disaster recovery plan, ensure that you’re factoring in SaaS and endpoint assets.
 If not, you’re possibly addressing no more than 30% of your data.

-Invest in a solution which can not only handle servers, but also handle SaaS and endpoints.
+Invest in a solution that can not only handle servers but also handle SaaS and endpoints.
 If you don’t find a single solution you like, don’t compromise.
 Invest in best-in-breed solutions that are good at handling those workloads.

-Look for solutions which you can manage centrally and where the backups are scheduled and are automatic.
-If you’re backing up to the cloud, ensure that the backup solution is not only doing data encryption, but is ensuring that you have control over the encryption process and the keys.
+Look for solutions that you can manage centrally and where the backups are scheduled and are automatic.
+If you’re backing up to the cloud, ensure that the backup solution is not only doing data encryption but is ensuring that you have control over the encryption process and the keys.

 For some pointers on how to pick a good backup solution, read my blog from earlier about backing up endpoints to OneDrive for Business